CMichael82/liri-node-app/README.md

 	* Language of the movie.
 	* Plot of the movie.
 	* Actors in the movie.
-	If no movie is entered, LIRI will default to Mr. Nobody.

 4. "do-what-it-says"
 	LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.